phildionne/golden-bootstrap/readme.md

 ```

 ## Responsive
 Like Bootstrap, you have to add another file to support responsive behaviors.
-To do so, simply include golden-bootstrap-responsive.less in responsive.less, compile and you're done.
+To do so, simply include `golden-bootstrap-responsive.less` in `responsive.less`, compile and you're done.

 ```
 // GOLDEN BOOTSTRAP RESPONSIVE